federico3/semantit/README.md

 ## Word list

-We use the word list from [Napolux](https://github.com/napolux/paroleitaliane).
-The list of 1k common words is used for solutions, and the list of 95k words is used to screen for valid words.
+The list of 1k common words from [Napolux](https://github.com/napolux/paroleitaliane) is used for acceptable solutions.
+The [list of words in Debian's Italian spell checker](https://packages.debian.org/sid/witalian) is used to screen for valid words.

 ## Usage